msadiq10/FER/README.md

 and must be pasted in `fer2013` and `affectNet` folders respectively.

-You can download models from:
+You can download the respective models from:

 https://drive.google.com/drive/folders/1jmnVLTgpXZOYN-tWYOxkrI-VqghfNAX9?usp=sharing